LIGHTHOUSE

 - The site uses a small number of explicit collections instead of a CMS object model.

-is flowing into
+into